dojo/cli-build/README.md

 node_modules/.bin/webpack --config=config/build-webpack/webpack.config.js
 ```

-### Interop with External libraries
+### Interop with external libraries

-External libraries that can not be loaded normally via webpack, can be included in a Dojo 2 application by providing a loader and configuring certain options in the project's `.dojorc` file.
+External libraries that can not be loaded normally via webpack can be included in a Dojo 2 application by providing a custom loader, and some
+configuration in the project's `.dojorc` file.
 `.dojorc` is a JSON file that contains configuration for Dojo 2 CLI tasks.
 Configuration for the `dojo build` task can be provided under the
 `build-webpack` property.
 External dependencies can be specified via a property called `externals` within the `build-webpack` config.
 `externals` is an array.
 Each entry is an object that defines an external loader and any dependencies that should be loaded by that loader.
 Each entry has three properties:
 * `type`: This is the unique key under which the loader will be registered.
 * `loader`: This is the path to the file that registers the loader.
-* `deps`: This is an array that defines the dependencies that should be loaded with this loader.
-Each entry in the `deps` array can either be a string, or an object.
+* `deps`: This is an array that defines what dependencies should be loaded with this loader, and configures the build to copy the appropriate files
+ from `node_modules` into the built application.
+Each entry in the `deps` array can either be a string or an object.
 Each string value in the array should be the 'name' of a package or module that should be loaded with this loader.
 The `name` property of an object in this array serves the same purpose.
 In addition to `name`, each object must have a `from` property, and can optionally specify a `to` property. `from` is the path, relative to `node_modules`, from which this dependency should be copied.
 If `to` is not specified, then the dependency will be copied to `externals/${from}`.
 If `to` is specified then it will be copied to `externals/${to}`.

 ####Defining a Loader
-The file specified by the `loader` property, should use the `@dojo/cli-build-webpack/registerLoader` module to register a loader.
+The file specified by the `loader` property should use the `@dojo/cli-build-webpack/registerLoader` module to register a loader.
 The default export of `registerLoader` is a function that takes a string and a callback function.
-The string is the unique key that identifies this loader, and should correspond to the value of the `type` property specified for this loader.
+The string is the unique key that identifies the
+loader, and should match the value of the `type` property in the entry in `externals` that describes the loader and its dependencies.
- The provided callback function will be called with one argument, a function called `loadScript`, and should return a promise that resolves to a load function.
+The provided callback function will be called with one argument, a function called `loadScript`, and should return a promise that resolves to a "load
+function".
 The load function takes an array of module IDs and returns a promise that resolves to an array of modules corresponding to the module IDs.
-The `loadScript` function can be used to load any external scripts, and returns a promise that resolves when the script has been loaded.
+The `loadScript` function passed to the callback can be used to load external scripts needed to prepare the loader, and returns a promise that resolves
+when the script has been loaded.
 The path provided to `loadScript` will be relative to `src` in the built project.
-To load a Dojo 1 loader that had been copied to `externals/dojo/dojo.js`, for example, you could call `loadScript('../externals/dojo/dojo.js')`.
-The code below provides a simple example of using the `registerLoader` function to register a loader for Dojo 1 modules.
-It assumes that the Dojo loader is at the above mentioned path, and that the actual modules that will be loaded are located at `externals/third-party`
+To load a Dojo 1 loader that had been copied to
+`externals/dojo/dojo.js`, for example, you could call `loadScript('../externals/dojo/dojo.js')`.
+The code below provides a simple example of using the `
+registerLoader` function to register a loader for Dojo 1 modules.
+It assumes that the Dojo loader is at the above mentioned path, and that the actual
+modules that will be loaded are located at `externals/third-party`

 ```typescript
 import registerLoader from '@dojo/cli-build-webpack/registerLoader';